Saliva (band): Every Six Seconds (2000–2001)

-Saliva's Island Every Six Seconds was released in 2001 and featured the singles "Your Disease" and "Click Click Boom", both of which saw significant play on rock radio and helped bring the band into mainstream popularity.
+Saliva's album Every Six Seconds was released in 2001 and featured the singles "Your Disease" and "Click Click Boom", both of which saw significant play on rock radio and helped bring the band into mainstream popularity.
 The songs "Superstar" and "Click Click Boom" are featured in the film The Fast And The Furious.
+The band also recorded the main theme to the 2001 SpyHunter game.

 Back into Your System (2002–2003)

-Back into Your System, their third album, was released in 2002, which included the chart topping hits "Always", and "Rest in Pieces" co-written by James Michael and Nikki Sixx of Mötley Crüe.
+Back into Your System, their third album, was released in 2002, which included the chart topping hits "Always", and "Rest in Pieces" co-written by Nikki Sixx (Mötley Crüe) and James Michael.
 The band toured in 2003, opening for KISS and Aerosmith.

-Survival of the Sickest (2004–2005)
+Survival of the Sickest, departure of Chris D'Abaldo, and Jonathan Montoya (2004–2005)

 Saliva then released Survival of the Sickest on August 17, 2004, which reached number 20 on the Billboard 200.
 On May 29, 2005, guitarist Chris D'Abaldo announced he had left the band "for obvious reasons, as the band is not a unit anymore."
 He then shortly retracted his statement and apologized, declaring on the band's website that "there was a bit of an issue we're working through and we're looking forward to recording a new album later this year".
 However, the band's website later apologized again for the confusion and confirmed that due to "creative differences", D'Abaldo was in fact leaving the band, but that Saliva was "completely moving forward as planned and [has] our best music ahead of us".
 D'Abaldo eventually moved on to start the band Smolder.
 Jake Stutevoss formerly of the band Future Leaders of the World replaced him in Saliva's tour lineup.
 Stutevoss left the group right before the recording sessions for Ladies and Gentlemen.
 Jonathan Montoya, formerly of Full Devil Jacket, then became the next permanent member of Saliva.